Where does the design of a children’s book cover begin? Lewis Caroll in his “Alice in Wonderland” once said:

 According to color theory and psychology, these color combinations are best for the children’s book cover design.

 Based on your age group research, find out what types of images, illustrations, and ornaments, your readers will not walk past.
 Use that knowledge to turn pictures into an attention-grabbing and appealing visual element of your design.
-In the children’s book cover design, most of the time, the win-win situation would be to turn the image into your central design element.
+In the book art for kids, most of the time, the win-win situation would be to turn the image into your central design element.

 Hope we managed to steer some light on the children’s book cover design ideas.
 All you have to do is hint that your book cover will open the door to the adventures of a lifetime.

-Which children’s book cover design did you like the most?
+Which of the joyful book art did you like the most?

 Let us know in the comments section below.